 Duration: 2-2.5 hours

-Notes: Like many of the weekend rides, this ride as a “long route” and a “short route”.
+Notes: Like many of the weekend bicycle training rides, this ride as a “long route” and a “short route”.
 The short route goes directly through Santiago Canyon (from the south entrance), and the long route adds a really nice wooded section through Trabuco Canyon.

 Map to Start: Map